hablatraining/git-learning/README.md

          [<repository> [<refspec>...]]
 ```
 </details>

-The [git pull] command is used to sync and download content from a remote repository.
-Under the hood, `git pull` is a making the following steps for you:
-1. [git fetch]: Sync local & remote repo histories scoped to the local branch that `HEAD` is pointed at
-2. [git merge] / [git rebase]: Git will reconcile the diverging branches (local/remote), if needed

 So let's say you have cloned some time ago a repo, you are at main but your team have been working on this repo (and you didn't).
 Your main branch will be behind several commits.
 If you perform a `git pull` command it will `fetch` + `rebase` your main branch: